adelenelai/adelenelai.github.io/about.md

 # About

+*An earlier reincarnation of this blog lived at https://adelenel.ai under the name Green Cheminformatics.
+Those posts have been archived here.*

 Hello World :)

 I like building software and analysing data to investigate, optimise, and solve problems relating to the environment and sustainability.